 Drivers under the influence of drugs and alcohol pose a hazard every day to other drivers on the road.
-If you’ve been injured by a driver under the influence, call the Augusta DUI accident lawyers from Chris Hudson Law Group.
+If you were injured in a car crash with an intoxicated driver, call the drunk driver car accident lawyers from Chris Hudson Law Group at (706) 863-6600.
 We’ll schedule a free consultation and review the details of your car accident.

-Getting hit by a careless driver can cause devastation in every area of your life.
+Getting hit by a drunk or intoxicated driver can cause devastation in every area of your life.
 You may be suffering from severe injuries that require months of treatment.
 You might be unable to work and worried about the expensive medical bills you’re receiving.

 Driving does not mix well with alcohol or drugs.
 When someone decides to get behind the wheel under the influence, others usually end up suffering the consequences.
 The word “accident” doesn’t accurately describe what happens when someone drives drunk.
 It’s a conscious and deliberate decision to drive under dangerous conditions.